dascentral/dotfiles/settings/Settings.md

 # Manual Configurations

 While I would love for all settings to be controlled programmatically, I just haven't had time to find the necessary commands.
-This folder contains an inventory of the manual customizations I make for various applications.
+This folder contains an inventory of the manual customizations I make for the macOS operating system.

-## 1Password

-* Advanced > Click "Enable 3rd party app integrations"

-## Alfred

-* General > Set "Alfred Hotkey" to "Ctrl + Space"
-* Features > Web Search > Replace "google" keyword to "g"
-* Features > Web Search > Replace "maps" keyword to "gm"
-* Features > 1Password > Click "Enabled 1Password Bookmarks"
-* Appearance > Select "Alfred macOS" theme

-## Evernote

-### Preferences

-#### General

-* General > Uncheck “Show Evernote Helper in the menu bar"

-#### Clipper

-* Clipper > Uncheck “Bounce the dock icon once”
-* Clipper > Uncheck “Play a sound"

-#### Formatting

-* Formatting > Change default font to Calibri 14pt - see below for details on enabling the Calibri font
-* Formatting > Enable “Simplify formatting of pasted content”
-* Formatting > Auto Format > Uncheck "Keyboard shortcuts automatically create lists, lines, and emojis"

-#### Context

-* Context > Uncheck “Show Context"

-### Sidebar

-* Remove "Recent Notes"

-## Evernote Clipper

-* General > Notebook selection > Always start in "Articles"
-* General > Default clip action > Always start in "Simplified article"
-* General > After clip > Automatically close Clipper
-* General > Related results > Uncheck
-* General > PDF page button > Uncheck
-* Shortcuts > Uncheck "Enable keyboard shortcuts"

 ## Finder